CodyHager/string-scribe/README.md

 ## Latest deployment: https://stringscribe.com

+## Video Demo

+Since some of these features are hard to test (for example, subscribing to the pro plan if you don't want to spend actual money), we recorded a [video demo](https://montana.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e3e59be9-b787-43f2-a6bc-b3a7014ed12a&start=0).
+Note that Stripe was in test mode for this demo, so the payment details were fake and no real transactions were processed, but the flow remains the same.

 ## Overview

 Given an audio file, String Scribe uses spotify's [basic pitch](https://github.com/spotify/basic-pitch) algorithm to predict music events and converts it into viewable sheet music using [OSMD](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay).
 The flow looks something like this: